BillyDM/billydm.github.io/content/blog/vitaliumverb-update.md

 ![VitaliumVerb screenshot](/images/vitaliumverb-update/VitaliumVerb-screenshot.png)

+> Pre-built binaries for Linux, Mac, and Windows can be downloaded from the [Releases](https://github.com/BillyDM/vitalium-verb/releases) tab in the GitHub repository!

 So why did I choose Vizia and not my own GUI framework that I've been working on?
 Well for one, my GUI framework is not finished yet 😅, and two, [nih-plug](https://github.com/robbert-vdh/nih-plug) has a ready-made, easy-to-use slider widget for Vizia.

 While I would prefer knobs and an eq widget like the original Vital synth had, this will do for now.
 Maybe at some point I will create a fancier GUI in my own GUI framework.